Lash Extension Troubleshooting

 • Runny or Discoloured (Not shaken enough)

 Solution – Ensure you are shaking your adhesive, storing it correctly and you’re using an adhesive that suits your speed and technique.
+Read this to learn more on how to get the most out of your lash adhesive.

 Problem: Fans closing